-With the current trends in smartphone hardware, even the low-end devices come with at least 32GB of storage space, while 64GB is rapidly becoming a norm.
+With the current trends in smartphone hardware, even low-end devices come with at least 32GB of storage space, while 64GB is rapidly becoming the norm.
 One can store a lot of apps on their device these days, many of them without any purpose.
 Especially if we consider that one can, if the need arises, download any app from the Store in no time.

 So, our next suggestion is to remove all unused apps, apps that are, metaphorically speaking, collecting dust on your internal storage.
-You can do it by hand or navigate to Settings > Storage, where there’s usually a good insight in all apps that are scarcely used.
+You can do it by hand or navigate to Settings > Storage, where there’s usually a good insight into all apps that are scarcely used.

 To uninstall an app from the app drawer or home screen, just tap and hold & drag it to the top of the screen, to the Uninstall section.
 As simple as that.